How to Make Crispy Potatoes on the Stove

 FAQs

 Not in this recipe!
-The potatoes are cut into small dice so they are able to cook through on the inside while getting browned and crispy on the outside, all in about 10 minutes.
+The potatoes are cut into small cubes or dice so they are able to cook through on the inside while getting browned and crispy on the outside, all in about 10 minutes.

 Drying the potatoes is a good idea.
 Removing surface moisture allows the potatoes to get much crispier when sautéed in oil in the hot skillet.
 It also prevents the splattering that will occur if the potatoes have excess moisture.
 Dry them using a clean dish towel or paper towels.